StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 10 - Add the saveUpdates argument to your CTPickerView

 To add items you need to do two things.
-First you need to add the saveUpdates function as an argument when presenting CTPickerView.
-It can be added right after your items argument.
+First you need to add the `saveUpdates` function as an argument when presenting CTPickerView.
+It is added right after your items argument.

 ````swift
 CTPickerView(presentPicker: $presentPicker,